Pro Bike: Thomas Oldrati’s 2020 RedMoto Honda CRF250RX

 An unseen product inside the radiators is the Evans waterless coolant fluid: “It has a 180 degree boiling point and we use it in all our bikes and honestly, in one whole season, we have not one bike boil or get too hot.”
 It is the same fluid as used by the Honda Rally team at Dakar and MXGP teams and an example of how information gets shared under the red wing.

-TMDesign chain guide and sprocket protector, AXP Xtreme skidplate with the linkage guard, Vertex Pistons as mentioned, more rigid X-Trig axle pullers and triple clamps, Samco radiator hoses, Vibram grippy frame protectors – this is the tried and tested list of quality parts.
+TMDesign chain guide and sprocket protector, AXP Xtreme skidplate with the linkage guard, Vertex Pistons as mentioned, more rigid X-Trig axle pullers and triple clamps, Samco radiator hoses, Vibram grippy frame protectors – this is a treid and tested list of quality parts.

-RK supply chains and the team run stock EXCEL rims and spokes unlike many teams who use stronger spokes ones: “we did some tests and decide to use the standard spokes because they are lighter and we have no problems.”
+RK supply chains and the team run stock EXCEL rims and spokes, unlike many who use stronger spokes: “we did some tests and decide to use the standard spokes because they are lighter and we have no problems.”
 Adds Matteo.

 In 2019 the RedMoto team and HRC Rally team got the first batch of new Supersprox rear sprockets.
 They are available for customers from 2020 Boffelli says and are basically the stronger steel outer ‘edge’ type but lighter overall.
 Oldrati runs 13-49 final ratio.